-Sisal rope is what's commonly used for rope scratching posts.
-Considerations of how to attach it include:
+Sisal rope is what's commonly used for scratching posts.
+Considerations for how to attach it include:

 If you use nails then a hammer my be sufficient.
 You just want to make sure the nails don't protrude where your cat could catch its claws on the nails.
 If using nails you may want to only use them at the ends of the post where your cat won't be actually scratching.
 You could use something else to attach the rope in between the ends.

-With staples you'd need a staple of sufficient strength and a stapler of sufficient power.
+With staples you'd need a staple of sufficient strength and length and a staple gun of sufficient power.
 The staples I'm talking about aren't the one's used with paper but with wood.
 A hammer would be useful to pound the staples in more deeply so they wouldn't be exposed.
 There are also some staples that can be pounded in like a nail instead of having to use a stapler to do it.
 You may even be able to reuse the staples you pulled out if you're re-wrapping an old scratching post.

 A rubber mallet or some similar tool (something that won't damage the rope) may be useful to bang the wraps closer together as you wrap the post.
 It's not absolutely necessary but can help get the rope as tight as possible as you wrap it (to avoid the rope slipping later and creating gaps).

 The typical sizes for sisal rope used with a scratching post are 1/4-inch and 3/8-inch.
 The 1/4-inch is smaller than the 3/8-inch (think 2/8-inch vs. 3/8-inch).
 Because the 1/4-inch rope is smaller it's easier to bend.
 The fasteners used can also be smaller.
 The 3/8-inch rope is more durable but may require a little more effort to make sure it's tight.
 The fasteners may also need to be larger.

 1/4-Inch by 100-Feet Twisted Sisal Rope